mkabakovitch/mkabakovitch.github.io/development-environment.md

 ```

 > [!NOTE]
 > Alternatively, `sap-theme` parameter could also be used.
-I could not spot the difference between these two parameters.
+See [SAPUI5 documentation](https://sapui5.hana.ondemand.com/#/topic/e9fc648661d84ed89360bbec3ae02611) for more information.

 Available themes: